Toyota MR2: Second generation (W20; 1989–1999)

-Differences between the normally aspirated and turbocharged models include the "Turbo" emblem (US) on the rear trunk, 'TWIN CAM 16 TURBO' decal above the side intake (Japanese market), a fiberglass engine lid with raised vents, fog lights, and an added interior center storage compartment located between the two seats.
+Differences between the naturally aspirated and turbocharged models include the "Turbo" emblem (US) on the rear trunk, 'TWIN CAM 16 TURBO' decal above the side intake (Japanese market), a fiberglass engine lid with raised vents, fog lights, and an added interior center storage compartment located between the two seats.
 All SW20 MR2s came with a staggered wheel setup, with wider wheels and tires in the rear than in the front.

 Mechanical differences on the Turbo models include: